-We’d expect any potential series involving Peggy Carter (assuming it keeps to a post WWII era) to feature the Howling Commandos, who were given criminally little to do in the first ‘Captain America’ movie, though why not feature them in their own series?
-That way, we could feature Dum Dum Dugan (the very TV-friendly Neal McDonough) leading a team of his own across international missions, dipping into ‘Captain America’ characters as necessary, potentially even in flashback.
+Yes, we saw them in Agent Carter though why not feature them in their own series?
+That way, we could feature Dum Dum Dugan (the very TV-friendly Neal McDonough) leading a team of his own across international missions, dipping into Captain America and Agent Carter characters as necessary, potentially even in flashback.
 And who could resist that hat?

-Fandral, Volstagg, Lady Sif and Hogun were certainly given their due in the first ‘Thor’ film, as well as what we’ve seen of ‘Thor: The Dark World,’ but how better to differentiate from ‘Agents of S.H.I.E.L.D.' than with an ongoing series set in the fantasy realm of Asgard?
-Not only would Jaimie Alexander make a fantastic lead for the series and ABC’s lineup, but both Ray Stevenson and Zachary Levi have been exceptionally TV friendly in the past (assuming Josh Dallas, the original Fandral was still bound to ‘Once Upon A Time’).
+Fandral, Volstagg, Lady Sif and Hogun were certainly given their due in the first Thor film, as well as what we’ve seen of Thor: The Dark World, but how better to differentiate from Agents of S.H.I.E.L.D. than with an ongoing series set in the fantasy realm of Asgard?
+Not only would Jaimie Alexander make a fantastic lead for the series and ABC’s lineup, but both Ray Stevenson and Zachary Levi have been exceptionally TV friendly in the past (assuming Josh Dallas, the original Fandral was still bound to Once Upon A Time).

-A ‘Warriors Four’ series would combine ABC’s fantasy interests with some of its most popular properties, and could even attract Chris Hemsworth to the mix now and again.
+A Warriors Four series would combine ABC’s fantasy interests with some of its most popular properties, and could even attract Chris Hemsworth to the mix now and again.
 Maybe.
 Probably.

-A ‘Winter Soldier’ series would depend on the character’s survival of the upcoming movie (Coulson notwithstanding), but Sebastian Stan’s forthcoming Bucky Barnes evolution (SPOILER!) would make an ideal reformed lead for the head of his own series, lending more of a spy-thriller edge to what we’ve seen from ‘Agents of S.H.I.E.L.D.’
-Not to mention, Sebastian Stan has history with ABC in his role as the Mad Hatter of ‘Once Upon A Time,' so we’ll eat our hats if the character doesn’t at least pop up on ‘Agents of S.H.I.E.L.D.’ at some point.
+A Winter Soldier series would depend on what Marvel's plans are for his future through and after Captain America: Civil War, but Sebastian Stan’s forthcoming Bucky Barnes evolution (SPOILER!) would make an ideal reformed lead for the head of his own series, lending more of a spy-thriller edge to what we’ve seen from Agents of S.H.I.E.L.D.
+Not to mention, Sebastian Stan has history with ABC in his role as the Mad Hatter of Once Upon A Time, so we’ll eat our hats if the character doesn’t at least pop up on Agents of S.H.I.E.L.D. at some point.

-Like the Howling Commandos, we’d expect Dominic Cooper’s Howard Stark to have some role tangent to the potential ‘Agent Carter’ TV series, especially given their interaction within the short.
-It’s certainly been suggested before that Stark’s papa would make for a fine focus in his own right, adding a dash of the ‘Captain America’ and ‘Mad Men’ period flare with a retro-tech influence of ‘Iron Man.’
+Like the Howling Commandos, Dominic Cooper’s Howard Stark had a supporting role in the Agent Carter TV series.
+It’s certainly been suggested before that Stark’s papa would make for a fine focus in his own right, adding a dash of the Captain America and Mad Men period flare with a retro-tech influence of Iron Man.
 Think Roger Sterling with a government contract, and we’re already pouring the scotch!

-Granted, Marvel has more or less established that ‘Angel’ alum J. August Richards won’t be donning yellow or gauntlets anytime soon as Marvel’s live-action Luke Cage, but we’re quite certain that Richards’ ‘Agents of S.H.I.E.L.D.’ character will be revisited in the future.
+Granted, Marvel has more or less established that Angel alum J. August Richards won’t be donning yellow or gauntlets anytime soon as Marvel’s live-action Luke Cage, but we’re quite certain that Richards’ Agents of S.H.I.E.L.D. character will be revisited in the future.
 Assuming Richards doesn’t end up joining the cast outright as a series regular before long, let’s see what he does as a superpowered team leader of his own!

-Agents of S.H.I.E.L.D.’ can have their cases of the week, but Richards can satisfy our need for weekly super-heroics.
+Agents of S.H.I.E.L.D. can have their cases of the week, but Richards can satisfy our need for weekly super-heroics.
 If nothing else, he could always change his name, move to New York City, and start some kind of heroic hiring business, running it with a fist of iron, right?
 Right?

 Madcap Uatu the Watcher theories pop up with every subsequent Stan Lee appearance in the Marvel Cinematic Universe, so why not run with it?
-Let’s give Marvel legend Stan Lee his own anthology series to tell different stories across the Marvel Universe every week, ‘Twilight Zone’ style!
-We’ve no doubt that hundreds of worthy Marvel characters will have fallen through the cracks by the time ‘The Avengers’ franchise and ‘Agents of S.H.I.E.L.D.’ wrap up, so let’s get the main man himself to do what he does best, and tell us stories of Marvel legend!
+Let’s give Marvel legend Stan Lee his own anthology series to tell different stories across the Marvel Universe every week, Twilight Zone style!
+We’ve no doubt that hundreds of worthy Marvel characters will have fallen through the cracks by the time The Avengers franchise and Agents of S.H.I.E.L.D. wrap up, so let’s get the main man himself to do what he does best, and tell us stories of Marvel legend!

 Much as we love Don Cheadle’s take on Rhodey, we can’t deny that the character has been given a bit of short shrift in recent films.
-Not only was James Rhodes absent even in mention in ‘The Avengers’ (“Hey, team, we could use another guy in a murder suit, right?”), but much of the character’s ‘Iron Man 3’ presence was left to being incapacitated.
-Don’s ‘House of Lies’ commitment would make a ‘War Machine’ series difficult, but how better to get a budget-friendly and TV-accessible Iron Man figure?
+Not only was James Rhodes absent even in mention in The Avengers (“Hey, team, we could use another guy in a murder suit, right?”), but he does at least have a cameo in Avengers 2.
+Don’s House of Lies commitment would make a ‘War Machine’ series difficult, but how better to get a budget-friendly and TV-accessible Iron Man figure?
 Keep the US Government angle, and we could have a very unique twist on the war thriller.

 Whether or not the internet really believes a petition will force Marvel to make a feature film highlighting Tom Hiddleston’s breakout Asgardian god of mischief, there can be no doubt that the company would be wise to find a new platform for the character.
-Loki would make for a fine antihero with enough of a twist to keep things interesting and make for some incredible crossover potential with ‘Agents of S.H.I.E.L.D.’ in the future.
+Loki would make for a fine antihero with enough of a twist to keep things interesting and make for some incredible crossover potential with Agents of S.H.I.E.L.D. in the future.
 Seriously, how much would you pay to see Tom Hiddleston square off with Coulson just one more time?

-Imagine guest stars like ‘Modern Family’'s Ty Burrell reprising the role of Leonard Samson, or Tim Roth as a de-monstrified Emil Blonsky, hell, we could even throw in the young Jack McGee!
+Imagine guest stars like Modern Family's Ty Burrell reprising the role of Leonard Samson, or Tim Roth as a de-monstrified Emil Blonsky, hell, we could even throw in the young Jack McGee!
 Naturally, budgetary concerns would mark Hulk’s biggest obstacle to ending up on the small screen, but Mark Ruffalo’s well-received take on Bruce Banner would go a long way toward evening the scales.